Faster Randomized Methods for Orthogonality Constrained Problems: Sketched Iterative CCA

-Along with formulas for the retraction and vector transport, various Riemannain optimization algorithms can be applied to solve Problem~(\ref{eq:costriemannianccaBrockett}).
+Along with formulas for the retraction and vector transport, various Riemannian optimization algorithms can be applied to solve Problem~(\ref{eq:costriemannianccaBrockett}).
 In the next theorem, we summarize the critical points.
-In the theorem statement, a pair of left and right canonical corrleation vectors $\u$ and $\v$ are {\em on the same phase} if $\u^\T \matX^\T\matY\v \geq 0$. \begin{thm} A point $\matZ=(\matU,\matV)\in\elpCCA$ is a critical point of $\fcca$ on $\elpCCA$ if and only if the columns of $\matU$ and $\matV$ are left and right coordinated canonical correlation vectors not necessarily on the same phase.
+Note that an important outcome of this theorem is that we can obtain $\sigma_i$ from $\matU^{\T}\Sigma_{\x\y}\matV$ for critical $\matU$ and $\matV$.
+In the theorem statement, a pair of left and right canonical correlation vectors $\u$ and $\v$ are {\em on the same phase} if $\u^\T \matX^\T\matY\v \geq 0$.
+The proof is delegated to Appendix \ref{subsec:proofcriticalpointofCCA}. \begin{theorem} A point $\matZ=(\matU,\matV)\in\elpCCA$ is a critical point of $\fcca$ on $\elpCCA$ if and only if the columns of $\matU$ and $\matV$ are left and right coordinated canonical correlation vectors not necessarily on the same phase.